bgplab/bgplab/basic/3-originate/index.md

 * Execute **netlab up** ([device requirements](#req), [other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and basic BGP configuration.

-**Note:** *netlab* will configure IP addressing and EBGP sessions on your router.
+**Note:** *netlab* will configure IP addresses, start the BGP routing daemon, and configure EBGP sessions on your router.
 If you're not using *netlab*, continue with the configuration you made during the [previous exercise](2-multihomed.md).

 ## Configuration Tasks